praveen-sivadasan/msis-2015-ios/README.md

-# Objective-C
+# iOS applications based on Objective-C

-Branch covering various objective C concepts and building iOS mobile application
+This repository consists of iOS applications I have developed using objective C.